An analytic viewpoint on the Hasse principle: Introduction

-We remark that this result was already shown in \cite{wu} and \cite{parsur}.
-Here we merely translate the proof to our setting by using the tools developed in \emph{loc.cit.} and Theorem \ref{teo1}.

-By relying heavily on the structure of Berkovich analytic curves, something can also be said about the case of \emph{constant varieties}.
+By relying heavily on the structure of Berkovich analytic curves, something can also be said about \emph{constant varieties}.

 \begin{thm}[Theorem \ref{5.6}] Suppose $k$ is a complete non-trivially valued ultrametric field.
-Let $F$ be the function field of a smooth connected projective algebraic curve $C/k$.
-Let~$X$ be a variety defined over~$k$.
-Suppose there exists a rational linear algebraic group $G/F$ acting strongly transitively on the $F$-variety ${X \times_k F}$.
-Under certain conditions on the curve $C$, if ${X(F_v) \neq \emptyset}$ for all $v \in \Omega$, then \begin{enumerate} \item if the value group $|k^{\times}|$ is dense in $\mathbb{R}_{>0}$, then $X(F) \neq \emptyset$; \item if $k$ is discretely valued, then~$X$ has a zero cycle of degree one over $F$. \end{enumerate} \end{thm} The conditions on the curve $C$ mentioned in the above statement are satisfied for example by curves with semi-stable reduction over $k$ (in the discretely valued case) and Mumford curves (in general).
+Let $F$ be the function field of a smooth connected projective algebraic curve~$C/k$.
+Let~$X$ be a variety \emph{defined over~$k$}.
+Suppose there exists a rational linear algebraic group~${G/F}$ acting strongly transitively on ${X \times_k F}$.
+Under certain conditions on $C$, if ${X(F_v) \neq \emptyset}$ for all $v \in \Omega$, then \begin{enumerate} \item if the value group $|k^{\times}|$ is dense in $\mathbb{R}_{>0}$, then $X(F) \neq \emptyset$; \item if $k$ is discretely valued, then~$X$ has a zero cycle of degree one over $F$. \end{enumerate} \end{thm} The conditions on $C$ are satisfied for example by curves with semi-stable reduction over~$k$ (in the discretely valued case) and Mumford curves (in general).
 As for the zero cycles, there has been an extensive study of varieties for which having a zero cycle of degree one is equivalent to having a rational point.
 This is in particular true for quadratic forms.